Does this test have other names?

 Excessive bleeding or bruising

-Pregnancy problems, including repeated miscarriages early in pregnancy and abnormal bleeding after delivery
+Pregnancy problems.
+These include repeated miscarriages early in pregnancy, and abnormal bleeding after delivery.

 What other tests might I have along with this test?

 Reptilase time.
 Like thrombin time, this test measures the conversion of fibrinogen to fibrin.
-It shows if an unusually long thrombin time is due to heparin.
+It shows if an unusually long thrombin time is because of heparin.

 Prothrombin time.
-This test provides information about fibrinogen and other components that play a role in clot formation.
-It's also used to measure the effects of warfarin, a blood-thinning drug.
+This test gives information about fibrinogen and other components that play a role in clot formation.
+It's also used to measure the effects of warfarin, a blood-thinning medicine.

 Activated partial thromboplastin time.
-This test also provides information about numerous factors involved in blood clotting and is used to measure the effects of heparin treatment.
+This test also gives information about numerous factors involved in blood clotting and is used to measure the effects of heparin treatment.

 What do my test results mean?

-A longer thrombin time can indicate low fibrinogen, high fibrinogen, or fibrinogen that's not working properly.
-It can also be because of medications that affect blood clotting, such as heparin, argatroban, hirudin, or hirulog.
+A longer thrombin time can mean low fibrinogen, high fibrinogen, or fibrinogen that's not working properly.
+It can also be because of medicines that affect blood clotting, such as heparin, argatroban, hirudin, or hirulog.

-A longer thrombin time can be caused by proteins in the blood from the medical conditions multiple myeloma or amyloidosis, or from antibodies that developed from earlier exposure to bovine thrombin.
+A longer thrombin time can be caused by proteins in the blood from the health conditions multiple myeloma or amyloidosis.
+Or it could be caused by antibodies that developed from earlier exposure to bovine thrombin.